scaredofseagles/Pass-Lock/ReadME.md

 ## Description

-A Password Manager made with React, Firebase, Node, and PostgreSQL.
+A Password Manager made with React, Node, and PostgreSQL.

 ## Technologies

 - React
-- Firebase
 - Node & Express
 - PostgreSQL